-Lining up all of the pieces for a multifamily real estate deal is no easy task—especially when the owner is responsible to passive investors who expect to achieve a specific return.
-Fees aligned with each part of taking an investment full cycle may be earned by the sponsor to compensate for their careful management and oversight, at various points during the development lifecycle.
+Lining up all of the pieces for a multifamily real estate deal is no easy task.
+Especially when the owner is responsible to passive investors who expect to achieve a specific return.
+The sponsor may earn fees for their management and oversight of the investment during its full cycle, which align with each part of the development lifecycle.

 This article provides a more detailed look at multifamily real estate sponsor fees.